 How much can’t you wait to hear what Eric Mangini thinks about this?
 For now I’ll set those odds at 40 billion;

-Ashes; spread them over Chudder Bay;
+My ashes; spread them over Chudder Bay;

 And let’s hear it for Cleveland, Ohio again, too.
-Because we can’t be reminded enough that it was at the precise time when it was more obvious than it’s ever been in human history that the absolute last thing this country or the world or anything in the whole the universe including the Republican Party itself needed was more of the Republican Party: THAT’S when Randy Lerner — who, to his credit, now looks like a baby panda bear next to Haslam and Banner — finally decides to get out of his PJ’s to finally sell the Browns, which of course could only have been at the exact moment that the consensus most eligible candidate to join the world’s luckiest pack of sociopaths is one of the tiny handful of the most powerful walking avatars of the politics that have driven this country off the cliff, also happens to be a guy who was born into a fortune based on a business that’s aggressively, relentlessly and completely unashamedly trying to wipe all mammals off of planet earth.
-The guy, who, when not just this planet but this country is in as bad of shape as it’s been in at almost 100 years by history by literally every possible observable measure, decides to use a billion dollars to buy himself a toy — a billion dollar toy and the coolest possible toy that only six people in America might ever even dream of actually buying “to own.”
+Because we can’t be reminded enough that it was at the precise time when it was more obvious than it’s ever been in human history that the absolute last thing this country or the world or anything in the whole the universe including the Republican Party itself needed was more of the Republican Party: THAT’S when Randy Lerner — who, to his credit, now looks like a baby panda bear next to Haslam and Banner — finally decides to get out of his PJ’s to sell the Browns, which of course could only have been at the exact moment that the consensus most eligible candidate to join the world’s luckiest pack of sociopaths is one of the tiny handful of the most powerful walking avatars of the politics that have driven this country off the cliff, also happens to be a guy who was born into a fortune based on a business that’s aggressively, relentlessly and completely unashamedly trying to wipe all mammals off of planet earth.
+The guy, who, when not just this planet but this country is in as bad of shape as it’s been in about 100 years by literally every possible observable measure, decides to use a billion dollars to buy himself a toy — a billion dollar toy and the coolest possible toy that only six people in America might ever even dream of actually buying “to own.”
 And Jimmy III found it in Cleveland, right here, in Cleveland, and grabbed it all the way from Tennessee, where he’s “Royalty,” now with one hand full of the Cleveland Browns, and the other on the wheel as “Knoxville’s co-pilot.”
 But Bratenahl will be really fun on gameday weekends.
 Oh, you’ve never been?

 Triple truck stop rape/murder shower curtains;